arthur88/.net-csharp/README.md

 23. **MvcMovie** -  ASP.NET Core application with controllers, models and views.
 CRUD application by using SQL Server

 ## Blazor's ##

 24. **Blazor apps / BlazorApp** - just a very simple Blazor app, first steps to get touch with it

+25. **Blazor apps / BlazorTodoList** - _Blazor_ simple to do list app with possibility to mark items as done

-25. **AspNetCore3JWT** - Web API token based authentication example using JWT tokens
+26. **AspNetCore3JWT** - Web API token based authentication example using JWT tokens

+27. **dotNetCoreSerilog** - Writing logs to different files using `Serilog` and by separating based on logs level in ASP.NET Core Web Application